aydarsh/DockerInceptionLabs/README.md

 ```

 ## projecteuler.net
-This is a Ruby script that does not require installation of any additional library, so there is no need for a custom built image.
+This is a Ruby script that does not require an installation of any additional library, so there is no need for a custom built image.

 You can run this script in the following way:
 ```shell extension